Code of Conduct

 - With your registration, you agree to comply with the rules of good scientific practice1 and this code of conduct.

-- If you do not want to appear in photos or films taken by the PR team of the Bernstein Network, please let us know at the registration desk.
+- If you do not wish to appear in photos or videos taken by the PR team of the Bernstein Network, please inform us at the registration desk.

 Giving a talk or presenting a poster